asdFletcher/data-structures-and-algorithms/src/data-structures/avl-tree/README.md

 ```
 * Returns the minimum value contained in the tree
-* Accepts no arguments
+* Accepts 1 optional argument
+    * An optional callback that is called on all recursive functions and loops for the purposes of estimating the performance of the class (allows incrementing a counter)
-* If the method is called with arguments, they are ignored
+* If the method is called with additional arguments they will be ignored

+---

 #### `AVLTree.prototype.printPreOrder()`